-Traditionally GEBCO had been focused on waters deeper than about 200m but that has changed.
+Traditionally GEBCO had been focused on waters deeper than 200m but that has changed.
 Firstly because of the importance of the coastal zone but secondly because bathymetric grids used by modellers, even on a global scale, have to be complete and consistent up to the coastline.
 GEBCO has therefore increased its work on shallow water areas.

-Through the IHO, data has been sought from coastal countries, a special project was initiated to extract data from Electronic Navigation Charts (ENCs) and fishing industry data has been obtained.
-Special products are being considered for regional areas.
-There are however many areas in which there is valuable data but nations or organizations do not make it available.
+Through the IHO, data has been sought from coastal countries; a special project was initiated to extracted data from Electronic Navigation Charts (ENCs).
+Through this initiative, shallow water bathymetry data has been supplied by twenty hydrographic offices/organisations and the majority is either included in the existing GEBCO\08 Grid or will be included in the next release and has helped to significantly improve the GEBCO grid in shallow water regions.
+There are however many areas in which there is valuable data but nations or organizations have not yet made it available.